OMOLOGO

 Your secret stays with me.
 The answer is for everyone to see.

-In September 2024, I presented my first large-scale installation, OMOLOGO, at the Riposte Queer Day Rave at the Cause, in London.
-The installation invited over 300 participants to contribute to a shared “collage of thoughts.”
+Since 2024.
+OMOLOGO has been exhibited in 3 locations, starting from the Riposte Queer Day Rave at the Cause, in London.
+The installation has invited over 500 participants so far, to contribute to a shared “collage of thoughts.”

 Evgenia Angelaki (Evgenina)

-Artificial Intelligence (Local and Online LLMs), Interface, Fabric, Thermal Printer, Tape, Curtain
+Mixed Media Art: Computer, Artificial Intelligence (Local and Online LLMs), Software, Thermal Receipt Printer, Interface, Screen, Keyboard, Fabric, Tape

-"OMOLOGO" Is an Interactive art Installation Designed to explore the intricacies of human desires and memories through a blend of digital and analog technologies.
-This installation is reflecting the hidden and often mystifying nature of personal Confessions, spoken or unspoken.
+"OMOLOGO" explores the prismof human desires and memories through a blend of digital and analog technologies.
+This installation is reflecting the hidden nature of personal Confessions.

-The installation creates a Quasi-Sacred Space where participants engage in a modern ritual of confession and revelation, intertwining their innermost thoughts with the communal experience of discovery and surprise.
+The installation creates a “sacred” Space where participants engage in a modern ritual of confession, transforming their innermost thoughts to acommunal experience of discovery and surprise.

 Trying out the installation for a first time during a queer rave, with strong techno music on the background, added to the unique experience.
 The ravers embraced the outputs.
 Some people got emotional, some people laughed.